mvanholsteijn/docker-makefile/README.md

 │       └── install
 ```

-The image directories will include the generic Makefile.
+The Makefile in the image directories will include the generic Makefile.
 In this Makefile you can alter the names and tailor the build by adding pre and post build targets.
 Checkout the directory (multiple-example) for an example.